494-kiyo/PACMAN/README.md

 # Pac-Man using an STM32F401RE

+### Terminologies
+- DDRAM: Display Data RAM which stores the character to be shown at particular positions.
+Since I am using a 16x2 display, 32 characters can be shown.

 ## Materials
 1. 2004 I2C LCD (Character Display Module LCD - Color I2C 99.00mm x 60.00mm x 22.00mm)
 2. ANALOG 2-AXIS THUMB JOYSTICK WIT